vansosnin/billy-tc-bot/README.md

 branch - Setup active branch
 status - Check bot status
 tests - Check builds
-watchon - Watch on branch's builds (reports if something changes) watchoff - Stop watching on branch's builds receivereports - Setup timetable on receiving reports about builds in default branch (no arguments — monday to friday at 9 AM)
+lastchanges - Get last N changes on builds in branch (authors and commits) watchon - Watch on branch's builds (reports if something changes) watchoff - Stop watching on branch's builds receivereports - Setup timetable on receiving reports about builds in default branch (no arguments — monday to friday at 9 AM)